ArrakisFinance/v2-tutorials/README.md

 ### Finish Tutorial: Withdraw all your DAI and WETH

-Get all your DAI and WETH tokens back with
+Get all your DAI and WETH tokens back with:

 ```
 yarn tutorial1-withdraw --network polygon